Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Overview of the generalized autoDML framework

-where \(\alpha \mapsto \dot{m}_{\theta_0}(\cdot, \alpha)\) denotes the G\^ateaux derivative of \(\theta \mapsto m(\cdot, \theta)\) at \(\theta_0\).
+which often corresponds to a quadratic loss of the form $\ddot{\ell}_{\eta_0}(\theta_0)(\alpha, \alpha)(z) - 2 \dot{m}_{\theta_0}(z,\alpha)$, where \(\dot{\psi}_0(\theta_0)(\alpha) = E_0[\dot{m}_{\theta_0}(Z,\alpha)]\) is the G\^ateaux derivative of \(\psi_0\) at \(\theta_0\) in the direction \(\alpha\).
 Given the nuisance estimator \(\eta_n\), the autoDML estimator \(\widehat{\psi}_n\) is automatic in the sense that its construction is agnostic to the specific functional and orthogonal loss; the same estimation pipeline applies across a broad class of smooth functionals.
 The procedure reduces debiased inference to two learning tasks: one for the M-estimand \(\theta_0\) and another for the Hessian representer \(\alpha_0\).
 The M-estimand can be learned via risk minimization using the loss \(\ell_{\eta_0}\), while the learning task for \(\alpha_0\) requires only the computation of the Hessian \(\ddot{\ell}_{\eta_n}(\theta_n)\) and a linear approximation of the target functional.
-Notably, the gradient and Hessian of the loss are often computed as part of standard optimization procedures for the M-estimand (e.g., gradient descent, boosting, or M-estimation). and are therefore readily available.
+Notably, the gradient and Hessian of the loss are often computed as part of standard optimization procedures for the M-estimand (e.g., gradient descent, boosting, or M-estimation) and are therefore readily available.
 Moreover, these derivatives can often be obtained analytically through straightforward calculus (see Lemma~\ref{lemma:smoothlosssuff} in Section~\ref{sec::eif}) or computed algorithmically via automatic differentiation \citep{rall1981automatic}.

 Assuming \(n^{-1/4}\)-rate conditions on the nuisance estimators \(\eta_n\), \(\theta_n\), and \(\alpha_n\), we establish that the autoDML estimators admit the asymptotically linear expansion

 with \(\chi_0\) denoting the efficient influence function of \(\Psi\).
 For linear functionals and quadratic risk functions, we show that this expansion holds under a doubly robust rate condition: